-Shareholders are updated with the Group's operations via monthly ASX announcements of the Net Tangible Asset (NTA) backing of the portfolio and other disclosure information.
-All recent ASX announcements and Annual Reports are available on the Group's website, or alternatively, by request via email, facsimile or post.
+Shareholders are updated with the Group's operations via monthly ASX announcements of the net tangible asset (NTA) backing of the portfolio and other disclosure information.
+All recent ASX announcements and annual reports are available on the ASX website, or alternatively, by request via email, facsimile or post.
 In addition, a copy of the Annual Report is distributed to all shareholders who elect to receive it, and is available on the Group's website.